huberthickman/open-hamclock-backend/README.md

 - [x] NOAASpaceWX/noaaswx.txt

 ### Dynamic Map Files
+Note: Anything under maps/ is considered a "Core Map" in HamClock

 - [x] maps/map-D-2640x1320-Countries.bmp.z - this is just a static map of the world, won't change often
 - [x] maps/map-N-2640x1320-Countries.bmp.z - this is just a static map of the world, won't change often
 - [x] maps/map-D-660x330-Clouds.bmp.z